Instructions Reference

 <xsl:output method="adaptive" indent="yes"/>

-Creates a secondary output document.
-The primary result goes to the main output destination; each xsl:result-document writes to a separate destination identified by an href.
+xsl:result-document creates a secondary output document.
+The primary result goes to the main output destination.
+Each xsl:result-document writes to a separate destination identified by an href.

 #Basic Usage